Skip to main content

 startOr(interval: IntervalVar, absentValue: number): IntExpr

 Creates an integer expression for the start of the interval variable.
-If the interval is absent then its value is absentValue.
+If the interval is absent, then its value is absentValue.

 Parameters